rogosher/Arduboy/README.md

 Arduboy Library
 ===============
+This documentation provides provides instructions for installing and using the Arduboy Library.

+## About the Library
 The Arduboy Library provides a programming interface for the creation of games and applications that run on the Arduboy handheld device.
 The Arduboy is supported by the Arduino platform and is powered by an Atmel ATmega32u4 MCU.

-This documentation provides provides instructions for installing and using the Arduboy Library.
+More information can be found at [https://arduboy.com](https://www.arduboy.com).

 ## Using the Library
 To use the Arduboy library, it must be installed and then included in your project.

-#### Installing the Arduboy Library 1.1
+#### Installing Arduboy Library 1.1
-There are several ways to install the Arduboy Library v1.1 for use in your own projects.
+There are several ways to install the Arduboy Library v1.1 for use in your projects.
 The recommended method, and easiest to use when getting started, or when making simple apps, is through the Arduino IDE.

-##### Adruino IDE - Recommended
+##### Adruino IDE - *Recommended*
-After installing the [Arduino IDE](https://arduino.cc/downloads) the Arduboy Library can be added using IDE's built in Library Manager.
+After installing the [Arduino IDE](https://arduino.cc/downloads), the Arduboy Library can be added using IDE's built in Library Manager.

-The Library Manager can be found in the Arduino IDE's menu bar in the `Sketch` drop down menu, specifically: `Sketch > Include Library > Manage Libraries...`.
+The Library Manager can be found in the Arduino IDE's menu bar in the `Sketch` drop down menu, `Sketch > Include Library > Manage Libraries...`.

+After opening the Library Manager, search for "Arduboy" in the search field, or find the library in the *other* category.
-##### Download Archive
+##### Download an Archive
-Archived versions of the 1.1.0 release of the Arduboy Library can be downloaded and uncompressed directly locally to a project.
+Archived versions of the 1.1.0 release of the Arduboy Library can be downloaded and uncompressed.
+See the sub-section *Where to Install*, found at the bottom of this section.

 > **Downloads**
 > ([zip](https://github.com/Arduboy/Arduboy/archive/v1.1.zip))
 > ([tar.gz](https://github.com/Arduboy/Arduboy/archive/v1.1.tar.gz))

-##### Use Source Management
+##### Use Source Management (Git)
 Install the library by cloning its repository.
 This will put you on the `master` branch, which is the newest version of the library.
 ~~~bash
 git clone https://github.com/Arduboy/Arduboy.git
 ~~~
-To switch to version 1.1 of the library, checkout the 1.1.0 tag.
+To switch to version 1.1 of the library, checkout the `v1.1` tag.
 ~~~bash
 git checkout tags/v1.1
 ~~~

 #### Where to Install
 The library should be installed into your user's home Arduino `libraries` directory.
 Refer to the following list for the location of the Arduino `libraries` folder.

 ##### Linux